menu

 Don't miss your chance to be part of this unparalleled opportunity to elevate your debate skills, forge lasting connections, and prepare for success on the national stage.

-The California Competitive Debate Institute (CCDI) offers Public Forum competitors two distinct program options:
+The Speech and Debate Summer Think Tank offers Public Forum competitors two distinct program options:

 VARSITY DEBATE CURRICULUM OVERVIEW